brandibushman/NextCentury/Streak/Multiple Properties.md

 'https://app.nextcenturymeters.com/p/' + propId +'/dashboard'
 }
 ~~~~
-The above worked!!
-WOOHOO!!

 ### Step 2: Make it iterative
-Next I will develop what will happen if there were multiple properties entered and spearated by a ">".
+Next I will develop what will happen if there were multiple properties entered and spearated by a ",,".

 They are using basic [regular expressions](https://en.wikipedia.org/wiki/Regular_expression#Basic_concepts) and the "/" surrounding the regular expression is just a Javascript thing. <sub>(Reminder for my brain: the /D stands for non digits and the /d stands for digits.)<sub>